dinesh-0602/rsds-hackathon-24/README.md

 Participants are required to provide a notebook that demonstrates how to:
 - Run the trained model.
 - Retrieve data from Hugging Face datasets.
 - Calculate performance metrics, specifically Intersection over Union (IoU).
+The implementation details is provided below.
+- Test split will not be provided, but will functionally the same as the training / validation data format.

 ### IoU Metric Calculation